The Cartographer's Daughter · Chapter 5

 "Because counting is how my husband decided that Wei Zhongwen was worth less than us.
 One, weighed against four.
 I saw what counting did.
 I will not count.
 The door opens or it does not.
 Each time is the first time."

 "Rebuilding requires that something was destroyed.
 Nothing was destroyed.
 My husband gave a name.
-That was his act.
+His act.
 I open the door.
-That is mine.
+Mine.
 Both acts continue.
 We live in the same house."

 The shuttle flew.
 The cloth grew by one thread.

-Marta and Lin left the Chen household before dawn the next day.
-Chen Bohai was in the workshop already — she heard the plane working on a length of cedar as they passed the door.
-Chen Mei was in the doorway of the house, a dark figure against the darker interior.
+They left before dawn.
+Chen Bohai was in the workshop already — she heard the plane working cedar.
+Chen Mei stood in the doorway, a dark figure against the darker interior.
 She did not wave.
-She stood as she stood at the loom — still, attentive, already at work on the next thing.
+Still, attentive, already at work on the next thing.

-On the mountain road, climbing toward the pass that would take them into Fuzhou prefecture, Marta opened her ledger and tried to write.
-The usual entries: distance, bearing, conditions.
+On the mountain road, climbing toward the pass, Marta opened her ledger.
+Distance, bearing, conditions.
 She wrote them.
-Then she sat on a rock beside the trail and looked at the page.
+Then sat on a rock beside the trail and looked at the page.

-The ledger had been her instrument since she was twelve years old.
+The ledger had been her instrument since she was twelve.
 She understood now that it was also a faith — that what could be entered was what mattered, and a life conducted by accurate measurement would arrive at accurate conclusions.

 Chen Bohai had used the ledger.
-He had measured the value of a name against the value of a family and had arrived at a number, and the number was correct, and a man was gone because of it.
+Measured the value of a name against a family and arrived at a number, and the number was correct, and a man was gone because of it.

 Chen Mei had refused the ledger.
-She had opened a door, and opened it again, and opened it again, and she did not count the openings because counting was the instrument that had failed.
+Opened the door and opened it again and did not count the openings because counting was the instrument that had failed.

-Marta put the ledger in her pack.
-She stood.
-She did not reach for it again for the rest of the day — the longest she had gone without recording since the journey began.
-The absence was not comfortable.
-It was not a renunciation.
-It was a pause, the kind that occurs when a hand reaches for a tool and, for the first time, hesitates before grasping it.
+She closed the ledger.
+Put it in her pack.
+Did not reach for it again for the rest of the day — the longest she had gone without recording since the journey began.

 They crossed the pass in the early afternoon.
-On the other side, the land fell away toward the river valleys of Fuzhou prefecture, and the air was warmer, and the vegetation thickened, and the road widened as it descended into a country that Marta's father had mapped from reports but never visited.
-She was walking now on the territory of the map she carried — the real ground beneath the symbols, the actual roads between the nodes.
+The land fell away toward the river valleys of Fuzhou prefecture.
 Every step brought her closer to the commission's completion and further from the certainty that completion was what mattered.

-Behind her, in a village called Longquan, Chen Bohai was planing cedar in his workshop and Chen Mei was at her loom, and the sound of the plane and the sound of the shuttle were both still going.
+Behind her, in a village called Longquan, Chen Bohai was planing cedar and Chen Mei was at her loom, and the sound of the plane and the sound of the shuttle were both still going.

 The ledger stayed in the pack.
 The road descended.
 Ten days remained.